The-Extra-Project/neuralangelo/README.md

 # Neuralangelo-decentralised
 This is the mofidied implementation of original **Neuralangelo** paper with significant changes.
-    - allows to run training the mesh regeneration on various real-life video / photo scans like [tanks-and-temples]().
+    - Allows to run training the mesh regeneration on various real-life video / photo scans like [tanks-and-temples]().